 Are You Unknowingly Doing Things that Decrease Employee Engagement?

-After over two decades in the employee engagement field of and running over 500,000 employee engagement surveys per year, we can pretty easily guess what happened decrease employee engagement on the left of the above picture and what engaged the employee on the right engaged in terms of discretionary effort, advocacy and intent to stay.
+After over two decades in the employee engagement field and running over 500,000 employee engagement surveys per year, we can pretty easily guess what happened to decrease employee engagement on the left of the above picture and what engaged the employee on the right in terms of discretionary effort, advocacy, and intent to stay.

 Three Proven Ways to Decrease Employee Engagement